 Even your most loved watch in the collection, after a certain period of time, will begin to lose a little of its luster.
 We’ve all been there, having that feeling of lusting for a change in rotation.
-Thankfully, changing your watch strap to give it a new look is far easier (and vastly more cost effective) than chasing your next grail.
+Thankfully, changing your watch strap on a Rolex to give it a new look is far easier (and vastly more cost effective) than chasing your next grail.
 The question is, what route to explore?
 There are so many strap options out there it’s enough to do your head in, and once you know the lug width of your watch—the distance between the two points where the strap is installed, in millimeters—finding options online is like shooting fish in a barrel.
 That said, not all straps are suited to all watches, so rather than spending money like throwing paint against a wall, we’ve prepared a bit of a “straps 101” lesson to help steer you in the right direction.

 Best For: Dress watches, Pilot Watches, Chronographs